 This fluffy onion-seasoned rice recipe is super easy to make.
 It’s also a delicious side dish for your family dinner.
+All you need are a few basic pantry ingredients to make it.

 My paternal grandparents rarely served potatoes during meals because my grandfather preferred rice.
 That’s why my grandmother created a variety of ways to cook it.